guri1106/My-induction-experience-/README.md

 Next, we had a class with our Physics faculty, who guided us about the laboratory experiments we will be performing during the semester, along with their objectives and procedures.

 <br>
+It was a day filled with knowledge, motivation, and the excitement of stepping deeper into our academic journey.